 The goal of this group is to read a variety of books, both fiction and non-fiction, that will stimulate the mind and some lively conversation.
-Book Chat meets approximately every six weeks on Monday at 7 p.m. in either Meeting Room B or Room 168.
-Please check at the Registration desk for the current location.
-Limited copies of the book are available at the Fiction/AV/Teen desk up to six weeks prior to the discussion.
+Discussions will take place at the Library the second Monday of every month at 7 p.m.
+No registration is required.
+Limited copies are available 30 days prior to the discussion at the Fiction/AV/Teen Services desk.

 The River of Doubt by Candice Millard

 After his humiliating election defeat in 1912, Roosevelt set his sights on the most punishing physical challenge he could find: the harrowing exploration of a black, uncharted tributary of the Amazon that snakes through one of the most treacherous jungles in the world.
 Little did he know that this would be the adventure of a lifetime.